Best Beach Town in Massachusetts… or America?

 Hotels in Provincetown, MA

 Yay!
 You’ve arrived!
 So, where to stay in Provincetown?
+The following are affiliates that provide a small commission at no extra expense to you.
 Below are TripAdvisor’s top hotels in P-town, which you can click on to check availability and automatically compare rates to get the best deal:

 - The Provincetown Hotel at Gabriel’s (which is where we stayed and loved)